classiebit/eventmie-pro-docs/resources/docs/1.7/events/repetitive-events.md

 ---

->{primary} We'll discuss unique steps in creating a Repetitive event, the rest of all is the same as Simple Event.
+>{primary} We'll discuss unique steps in creating a Repetitive event, the rest of all is the same as a Simple Event.

 ---